progistar/pXg/README.md

 | Protein sequences  | Canonical and contaminant protein sequences (e.g. UniProt)                        | Fasta      | No    |

 *pXg is not applicable to the flat formatted output in pNovo3.
 A user must convert the flat format to CSV or TSV.<br>
-*After version 2.2.2, pXg can support multiple SAM/BAM files.
+*Since version 2.3.0, pXg can support multiple SAM/BAM files.
 "Reads" column indicates sum of reads from multiple SAM/BAM files.
 Reads in each SAM/BAM file is appended to the last columns. <br>

 ### Output format
 |Output    | Description    | Format   | Mandatory   |